 However, if you are or if you feel like that’s going to be the case, dedicated web hosting is a way to go.
 There are plans that offer up to 256GB of RAM and a total of 72 cores of processing power - but you can go even further than that.

-When you need superior security – for a premium
+Dedicated servers offer security - for a premium

 Doing many transfers via FTP or using a secure SSL certificate may make you paranoid about security.
 What is a dedicated server capable of doing in that situation?
 It's logical to use one in this instance, as a personal server won't get attacks very often.
 Hackers are more interested in aiming for massive servers including a lot of websites and a lot of information.